Ground Power Units : AFSG-1 - MMG-1A

 The AFSG-1 is a Direct Current (DC) Aircraft Ground Power Unit (GPU).
 It was designed and built by the Canadian Westinghouse Company Limited of Hamilton, Ontario for the Royal Canadian Air Force (ARC-RCAF).
 The QAM model was built in 1952.
 Taking its source from 115/230 VAC 60 Hz, it is able to supply 100 A at 14 VDC or 50 A at 28 VDC.
 A switch inside the device allows selection of the output voltage.
 This GPU is intended for use in hangars and workshops.
 It is equipped with four wheels allowing its movement.

-The QAM’s AFSG-1 underwent some minor modifications during its life; it should be restored in the conditions closest to those of the time.
-It will be able to supply the QAM aircraft requiring an external DC power supply once operational.
+The QAM’s AFSG-1 underwent some minor modifications during its life; it is now restored in the conditions closest to those of the time.
+As being operational, it is able to supply the QAM aircraft requiring an external DC power supply .

 The QAM’s AFSG-1 GPU was donated by the École nationale d'aérotechnique in Saint-Hubert, QC.
-It is currently being restored to working order as part of student activities at the school.
+It is currently being restored to working order as part of student activities at the school with the financial support of AJW Technique, Ville Saint-Laurent, QC.

 Restoration Chronology.